Stay Well Signage

 A printing service is also available and is provided by the Scottish Government print contractor APS.
 Your organisation will not incur any costs from using the service.
 Further information on the printing service can be found at: Stay Well Signage (staywellsignage.co.uk).

 You should review the protective measures you have in place regularly.
-If you make any changes to these, you should complete a new self-assessment and download and print new signs as necessary.
+If you make any changes to these, you should complete a new self-assessment and download and print/request new signs as necessary.

 The scheme is entirely voluntary and self-assessed.